dansmyers/ComputerOrganizationAndArchitecture/Final_Exam_Review/README.md

 ## Questions

+### Words for things

+1. Define the term *Instruction Set Architecture*.

+2. Write down the steps of the fetch-decode-execute cycle.

 ### Assembly Language Translation

 Translate the following code fragments or programs into ARM assembly language.
 If a fragment is given, only convert the fragment; you don't need to write a complete program.